Upload the featured image here!

 I am ACA/ICAS qualified and from overseas/want to work overseas, what are my options?

 As a chartered accountant you have the recognised skills to work worldwide, which opens up so many doors, but it is important to know what to expect.
-Each country has their own Visa process, as does the UK, so it is vitally important to look into the specific requirements for the country you are hoping to work within prior to applying for any vacancies.
+Organisations are taking on global approaches and geographical borders aren’t the barrier they once were, however, each country has their own Visa process, as does the UK, so it is vitally important to look into the specific requirements for the country you are hoping to work within prior to applying for any vacancies.

-For example, it is hard to find a role in industry that will offer sponsorship, but practice firms are able to for international candidates looking to secure a role here in the UK.
+For example, it is hard to find a role in industry that will offer sponsorship, but practice firms are able to fund international candidates looking to secure a role here in the UK.

 Where should I be looking for a job now I am qualified?

-The best advice we can give to anyone is to speak to an experienced recruiter who knows the market well.
-At Sellick Partnership we get to know both our clients and candidates on a professional and personal level and can advise you on the best companies to move to both in terms of team fit as well as professional development.
+The best advice we can give to any newly qualified accountants is to speak to an experienced recruiter who knows the market well.
+At Sellick Partnership we get to know both our clients and candidates on a professional and personal level and can offer career advice on the best companies to move to both in terms of team fit as well as professional development.

-With a combined experience of over 30 years, our Finance & Accountancy Consultants have a wealth of experience placing newly qualified ACA candidates with a range of businesses across the UK.
+With a combined experience of over 30 years, our Finance & Accountancy Consultants have a wealth of knowledge when it comes to placing newly qualified ACA candidates with a range of businesses across the UK.
 If you would like their help feel free to get in touch today for some tailored career advice.